cmadland/lit/pages/04.paulo-freire/01.Pedagogy-of-the-Oppressed/01.Chapter-1/docs.md

 > A real humanist can be identified more by his trust in the people, which engages him in their struggle, than by a thousand actions in their favour without that trust. (p.
 60)

 > A revolutionary leadership must accordingly practice *co-intentional* education.
 Teachers and students (leadership and people), co-intent on reality, are both Subjects, not only in the task of unveiling that reality, and thereby coming to know it critically, but in the task of recreating that knowledge.
-As they attain this knowledge of reality through common reflection and action, they discover themeselves as its permanent re-creators.
+As they attain this knowledge of reality through common reflection and action, they discover themselves as its permanent re-creators.
 In this was, the presence of the oppressed in the struggle for their liberation will be what it should be: not pseudo-participation, but committed involvement. (p.
 69)

 #### Thoughts

 Well, I initially started out underlining things in the book, but there were some pages where it would have been easier to only underline the less-important parts.
+There is a tremendous amount to be gathered from Freire's work that is directly related to the current state of affairs in Canada's relationship to Indigenous people.

+##### Hegel

+Hegel's Master-Slave Dialectic (MSD) seems evident throughout this chapter in the relationship between oppressor and oppressed.
+The oppressor and oppressed can't exist without the other, and it is only through liberation that the oppressor can begin to see a subject ego in the oppressed.
+The problem that Freire identifies is that the subject ego of the oppressed *is the subject ego of the oppressor*.
+The oppressed want to be liberated so that they can then become the oppressors.

+In the MSD, it is seemingly only the object-ego (slave) who is dehumanized.
+Freire, however argues, rightly, I think, that oppression dehumanizes the oppressor as well as the oppressed.
+Further, Freire argues that liberation of the oppressed must happen *with* and not *for* the oppressed, and I'm not sure this distinction is made in the MSD.